 - Will chase after small animals

-- Always walk on leash
+- Always walk on a leash

 Aussies want to live indoors with their pack and will develop problem behaviors if you leave them outside for too long.
 Keep your Aussie busy and challenged with indoor games of fetch, hide and seek, and puzzle dog toys so they don't become bored.
 They don't shed much, so fur cleanup is minimal.